FrontToBackCulture/valHelp/src/repository/Create_repository_column_template/Create_repository_column_template.md

 3. Select the columns that you would like to see.
 4. Click on ‘Save Column’
 5. Name your new column template.
-6. Click 'Save' to save your new column template!
+6. Click 'Save' to save your new column preference!